weight loss medications prescribed by doctors

 By using a comprehensive weight loss approach that includes diet and exercise with medications, people can see better and lasting results17.
 This all-encompassing method, backed by healthcare teams, helps people beat obesity and enjoy long-term health benefits.

-Comprehensive weight loss approach
+comprehensive weight loss approach

 “The combination of pharmacotherapy and lifestyle interventions can lead to greater and more sustainable weight loss than either approach alone.”